- Visit UNESCO world heritage city, Antigua

 - Accommodation, meals, insurance, equipment, transportation and allowances of guide and porter

 - All applicable government taxes

 - Lunch & dinner in Antigua and other locations when not on trek.

 - International airfare

-- Your travel insurance and overseas medical insurance coverage
+- Travel insurance & overseas medical insurance coverage

-- Expenses of personal nature such as tips for guide, porter and driver, laundry, bar bill, telephone calls etc.
+- Expenses of personal nature (tips for guide, porter and driver, laundry, bar bill, etc.)

 - Liability for expenses against sickness, flight cancellation, road blockage, accidents and other occurrence beyond our control